• Donate

 ‘There was light but now there is darkness.
 I was here but now I am going.
 Where? … I shall be no more, then what will there be?
 There will be nothing.
 Then where shall I be when I am no more?
 Can this be dying?
 No, I will not have it!’

 The tale is of a high-court judge, set in 19th-century Russia, who has risen up through the echelons of society to a point where he is leading a well-established and respectable professional life, despite the relentless antagonisms of his spouse.
-Now at the pinnacle of his career, Ivan Ilyich purchases an apartment in Saint Petersburg, lavishly decorating it with beautiful furniture, delicate ornaments and sumptuous wallpaper.
+Now at the pinnacle of his career, Ivan Ilyich purchases an apartment in Saint Petersburg, lavishly decorating it with beautiful furniture, delicate ornaments and sumptuous wallpaper in every room.

 Even the curtains are given his extra special attention; working in the Law Courts one day, his mind drifts away to pondering whether he should have straight or curved cornices with his living room drapes and other such conundrums of interior design.
 Life is good for Ivan Ilyich.